MOST RECENT

-No matter how old you are when you decide to apply for a drivers license, you still have to take a New Jersey permit test.
-The permit test is the same no matter what type of the learners permit you are applying for - a special learners permit or an examination permit.
-The New Jersey learners permit test was designed to evaluate your knowledge of traffic laws and road signs in order to ensure that you are able to read the on-road information.
+No matter how old you are when you decide to apply for a drivers license, you still have to take the 2013 New Jersey permit test.
+The NJ permit test is the same no matter what type of the learners permit you are applying for - a special learners permit or an examination permit.
+The NJ DMV permit test was designed to evaluate your knowledge of traffic laws and road signs in order to ensure that you are able to read the road and react adequately to the ever-changing on-road conditions.

 New Jersey Permit Test Questions

-Your New Jersey driver permit test can contain these and other similar questions and you will need to study if you want to pass the test the first time you take it.
+Your NJ drivers permit test contains these and other similar questions and you will need to study if you want to pass the test the first time you take it.
 The learners permit test has 50 questions on it and the passing score is 80%, so you will need to give at least 40 correct answers.

-There is a number of different options you can choose from when getting ready for the New Jersey MVC permit test.
+There is a number of different options you can choose from when getting ready for the NJ DMV permit test.
 You should probably start with the drivers handbook as it is free and it includes the information on all relevant traffic laws, road signs and pretty much everything you need to know to be able to pass the permit test.
 The book also contains a section on the New Jersey graduated drivers license laws teenage drivers will find especially useful.

-Finally, there are also New Jersey practice permit tests.
-The practice tests should not be used as a sole study guide as they are simply not designed for that.
-The idea behind the tests is that you will study the book first and then use the permit practice tests to identify the rules you may be struggling with.
+Finally, there are also the practice permit test NJ sample quizes.
+Practice tests should not be used as a sole study guide as they are simply not designed for that.
+The idea behind the practice permit tests is that you will study the book first and then use the permit practice tests to identify the rules you may be struggling with.
+Keep in mind that we have a free practice driving test NJ and a DMV practice permit NJ sample quizzes that are waiting for you!
+Unlimited sample questions, you may take them as many times as you need!

 You can take the learners permit test at any MVC office.
 If you are under 17 years of age and you are applying for a special learners permit, you must enroll in a 6 hour behind the wheel program prior to applying for the permit.
 Once enrolled, visit one of the MVC offices with your instructor, present the required documentation and the instructor will be able to purchase the special permit for you.
 Once you are done with the 6 hour class, you will need to visit one of the MV Driver License Testing centers to have your permit validated.
 You cannot drive with your parents until your special learners permit is validated.